vuejs/devtools-next/docs/plugins/api.md

 // Add a custom command with url addCustomCommand({
+  // unique identifier
   id: 'vueuse',
+  // title to display in the command
   title: 'VueUse',
+  // any icon from Iconify, or a URL to an image
   icon: 'i-logos-vueuse',
   action: {
+    // action type, only support `url` for now
     type: 'url',
+    // url to open when the command is executed
     src: 'https://vueuse.org/'
   }
 })